elunna/nerfhack-changelog/README.md

 * Increased weight of dwarvish and elven mithril coats to 200 aum
 * Increased weight of dragon scales and scale mail to 80 aum
 * Increased weight of shuriken to 2 aum each.
+* Increased weight of all gray stones (except load and flint) to 25.
 * Increase the prices of many magical tools
 * Raised price of magic marker to 500
 * Raised price of magic lamp to 500 (xnh)